Legislative Changes Affecting Salary Administration, 89th Legislature

 Changes to Salary Schedule

-The General Appropriations Act (GAA), Article IX, Part 2, contains the approved salary schedules for employees covered by the Position Classification Plan for fiscal 2024 and 2025.
-The salary amounts for fiscal 2024 are the same as those in Senate Bill 30 with the addition of a new salary group, A22, in salary schedule A. The salary amounts for fiscal 2025 are increased from the amounts for fiscal 2024.
-See Classification Salary Schedule for Fiscal 2024-25.
+The General Appropriations Act (GAA), Article IX, Part 2, contains the approved salary schedules for employees covered by the Position Classification Plan for fiscal 2026 and 2027.
+Salary group A4 is removed from salary schedule A and a new salary group, B37, is added to salary schedule B. The salary amounts for the rest of the salary groups on salary schedules A, B and C for fiscal 2026 and fiscal 2027 are unchanged from the amounts in fiscal 2025.
+See the Classification Salary Schedule for Fiscal 2026-27.

 Payroll Contribution for Group Health Insurance